tillion-lk/docs/refund.md

 **1. Introduction**

 Welcome to Tillion!
 At Tillion, we value our customers' satisfaction and are committed to providing high-quality services and products.
 This Refund Policy is designed to outline our procedures and guidelines for requesting and processing refunds for services and products purchased through our platform.

+All the refunds are made from the same payment media it originated.

 **2. Refund Eligibility**